patybn3/Game-of-git/sad-tale.md

 House Stark of Winterfell is led by the just Eddard "Ned" Stark, Lord of Winterfell, Warden of the North, Hand of the King, Protector of the Realm, Regent.
 After a short time in Kings Landing, Ned Stark was relieved of his head.

+Jeoffrey Baratheon was the one who ordered the execution of Ned Stark